Modular-invariant large-$N$ completion of an integrated correlator in $\mathcal{N}=4$ supersymmetric Yang-Mills theory: Some properties of

 \section{Some properties of $D_N(s;\tau,\bar\tau)$}

 In this appendix we will study some basic properties of the non-holomorphic modular invariant functions $D_N(s; \tau,\bar\tau)$, defined in \eqref{eq:Ddef}, which enter into the exponentially suppressed terms that complete the large-$N$ expansion.
-Recall $D_N(s; \tau,\bar\tau)$ is defined as
+Recall $D_N(s; \tau,\bar\tau)$ is defined as\footnote{Non-holomorphic modular invariant functions analogous to $D_N(s; \tau,\bar\tau)$ have recently appeared in another context \cite{Luo:2022tqy}.}

 It follows from the second line of this equation, \eqref{eq:Ddef2Poincare}, that the function $D_N(s; \tau,\bar\tau)$ can be expressed as the Poincar\'e sum

 where the seed function is given by

 with $\mbox{Li}_s(x) = \sum_{\ell=1}^\infty x^\ell/ \ell^s$ denoting the polylogarithm function and $\tau_2 =\mbox{Im}\,\tau$.
 This seed function satisfies the periodicity relation $d_N(s; \tau+n,\bar\tau+n) = d_N(s; \tau,\bar\tau ) $ for all $n\in Z$.
 Consequently the sum in \eqref{eq:PoincareSum} is over $SL(2,\Z)$